felipesousa/universal/src/content/talks/2016/front-in-fortaleza-2016.en.md

 # The Talk

-On the day I focused on Accessibility and Semantics with HTML5 with the lecture: [**Thinking about an accessible application with HTML5**](https://felipesousa.github.io/talks/fif2016/#/), which was even presented at other meetings in Fortaleza.
+On the day I focused on Accessibility and Semantics with HTML5 with the lecture: [**Thinking about an accessible application with HTML5**](https://felipesousa.github.io/talks/fif2016/#/), which was even presented at Java-CE meetup on the same year.
 Within the list of contents, I went from basic concepts, tools used to facilitate navigation for users who have a disability, HTML elements and basic tips to pass on to the user, whatever it may be, regardless of condition, connection or particularity, having access the information you need.

 <br />